Ameerin Aadhi Bhagavan: Theatrical

 Aadhi Bhagavan was filmed around a span of two years.
 It was speculated that the film was scheduled to release on the eve of Pongal festival, which falls on 10 January 2013.
-Later, the film was scheduled to be released on 24 January 2013, to avoid clashing with another delayed film Samar. then postponed to avoid clashing with Vishwaroopam (2013), which was scheduled on the same date.
+Later, the film was scheduled to be released on 24 January 2013, to avoid clashing with another delayed film Samar. then postponed to avoid clashing with the Kamal Haasan-starrer Vishwaroopam (2013), which was scheduled on the same date.
 Moreover, the sudden postponement and the uncertainty prevailing over the release of Vishwaroopam, affected the film's release by pushing towards the end of February.
 It was also speculated that the film would be scheduled for a Valentine's Day release, on 14 February 2013.
 But, the makers confirmed that the film will be released on 22 February 2013.

 The film was awarded an A certificate by the censor board, citing the action sequences and violence, with 24 cuts.
 Ameer criticised the censor board officials, regarding that the film was given A certificate, unnecessarily.
 A member from the censor board registered a complaint against Ameer, to the city police commissioner citing that, the officials had asked him for a bribe amount to receive a U/A or U certificate to the film.
 The officials claimed that post the release of Vishwaroopam, the censor board tightened the rules and the film was given an A certificate for the mafia storyline.

 The film faced criticisms from Hindu groups, as the film, as well as its former title, Aadhi Bhagavan, was mentioned as offensive to their religion.
 Later Vishwa Hindu Parishad (VHP), filed a petition against the film, seeking a ban on it, as the title was meant objectionable to the group, and they also demanded a statewide protest.
 Before its release, the censor board officials requested to change its title, by adding a prefix Ameerin, which was named as Ameerin Aadhi-Bhagavan.

 Reservations for the film were started three days before the release, on 19 February 2013.
 The film was released in 1200 screens worldwide clashing with Haridas (2013).